Star Trek and Its Influence on Space Exploration and the World!

 Wood frame house under construction

 Suppose you want to build a house for yourself and your family.
 What is involved?
-It is not just getting the wood or metal components and assembling them.
+It is not just about getting the wood or metal components and assembling them.
 A lot more is involved, starting with planning.
 Let’s take a look.

 The Design